NatSalaz/xmopipe/README.md

 # XmoPipe

 Multi-stage motion capture pipeline from YouTube videos, producing a dataset in HumanML3D format (263D).

----
+Accepted at CASAXR 2026

 ---

 ## Data

-Data is available at this link: [URL TO DATA]
+Data is available at this link: `https://drive.google.com/drive/folders/1Tp9QsLZAoFEckvSTPw1VTI6ynk2UgFit?usp=sharing`

 NPZ data is defined like this: